AIMS is testing autonomous surface vessels (ASVs) – or self-driving boats – as a safe and cost-effective method of marine monitoring.

-We conducted experiments with different sensors including sonar, LiDAR (a detection system which works on the principle of radar but uses light from a laser) and imaging devices.
+AIMS experimented with different sensors including sonar, LiDAR (a detection system which works on the principle of radar but uses light from a laser) and imaging devices.

 Long-range ASVs have the potential to conduct reef surveys without large surface ship dependencies and could provide efficiency gains for routine at-sea observations.